swolekat/obs-move-to-sound/README.md

-# OBS Scale To Sound
+# OBS Move to Sound
-A plugin for OBS Studio that adds a filter which makes a source scale based on the audio levels of any audio source you choose
+A plugin for OBS Studio that adds a filter which makes a source move based on the audio levels of any audio source you chose.

+TODO: EDIT REST OF THIS

 There are a few properties so you can fine tune how it behaves
 ![Properties](https://qufy.cf/obs-scale-to-sound/plugin-properties-0-3-0.png)